 Algebraic Numbers during the Nineteenth Century

-Thanks to the influence not only of his study of cyclotomy but also of the many other varied, but all basic, early contributions of Gauss to the solution of outstanding unsolved problems of late eighteenth-century number theory, a general theory of algebraic numbers was created in the course of the nineteenth century, initially in order to search, in part successfully, for a proof of the famous theorem of Fermat, to the effect that for n > 2, there are no integral solutions to the equation
+Thanks to the influence not only of his study of cyclotomy but also of the many other varied, but all basic, early contributions of Gauss to the solution of outstanding unsolved problems of late eighteenth-century number theory, a general theory of algebraic numbers was created in the course of the nineteenth century, initially in order to search, in part successfully, for a proof of the famous theorem of Fermat, to the effect that for katex is not defined, there are no integral solutions to the equation

 The mathematical concept of ideal is now commonplace, but it was difficult to arrive at